MicrosoftDocs/power-automate-docs/articles/desktop-flows/designer-workspace.md

 ## Searching in the flow

 To search for a text string, an action or variable within the flow, use the search field at the top right of the flow designer window.
+You can also use the keyboard shortcut 'CTRL + F' to bring the search field into focus.
 The results pane will show all occurrences of text string by action and subflow.
 Double-click on a result to highlight the action that contains it.

 ![Screenshot of the field to search in the flow.](media/searching-flow/search.png)